kbalist/node-handshake/README.md

 NodeRevolution
 ==============

-Powered by NodeJS & Socket.IO, this proto aim to build a realtime application.
+Powered by NodeJS & Socket.IO, this proto aim to build a realtime adress book.

 Install